sagiegurari/simple-oracledb/README.md

 The action can use the provided connection to run any connection operation/s (execute/query/transaction/...) and after finishing it must call the callback with an error (if any) and result.<br>
 The pool will ensure the connection is released properly and only afterwards will call the provided callback with the action error/result.<br>
-This function basically will remove the need of caller code to get and release a connection and focus on the actual database operation logic.
+This function basically will remove the need of caller code to get and release a connection and focus on the actual database operation logic.<br>
+For extended promise support, the action provided can return a promise instead of calling the provided callback (see examples).

 **Example**
 ```js